Logs Roll Off of the Vehicle Sideways

 Possibility of Accidents

 If the company or driver fails to follow any of the previously mentioned rules and regulations, life-threatening accidents can occur.
-640 people a year die on Houston-area roads, and logger truck accidents are preventable by following the required regulations and taking extra precautions.
+640 people a year die on West Houston-area roads, and logger truck accidents are preventable by following the required regulations and taking extra precautions.

 Inadequate maintenance on a logging truck can also be dangerous.
 Lack of proper maintenance can cause the vehicle to have brake failure issues, spill logs out onto the road, or collide with other drivers or even overturn.

 Call an Experienced Truck Lawyers in West Houston

 If you or someone you know was in a logger truck accident, you might be eligible for compensation.
-Also, if you lost someone, don’t doubt calling a top-rated negligent death law firm in Houston today.
+Also, if you lost someone, don’t doubt calling a top-rated negligent death law firm in West Houston today.
 We understand that the pain of an injury and mounting medical bills that result from a truck crash are debilitating.

 We are ready to help you get back to the everyday life you want to live.
-Call us today and let Joe Stephens Law, one the best vehicle crash lawyer in Houston Texas help you.
+Call us today and let Joe Stephens Law, one the best vehicle crash lawyer in West Houston help you.

 Trucking Industry & Truck Driver Resources